BYLAWS

 The term of service on the Executive Committee shall be twelve (12) months.

-Section J — Election Procedure
+Section I — Election Procedure

 Executive Committee candidates are nominated by Chapter members and must present themselves for questions at a meeting open to membership.
 In cases of contested races, elections will be conducted by secret ballot (single transferable vote) sent to all Eligible Voters via email, with voting open for 7 days.
 Where a candidate runs unopposed, simple acclamation by Eligible Voters at the meeting suffices.

-Section K — Recall Procedure
+Section J — Recall Procedure

-Executive Committee members remain accountable to the Local membership throughout their terms.
+Executive Committee members remain accountable to the Chapter membership throughout their terms.
 Any member may, on grounds of nonfeasance or malfeasance, call for a recall election of any Executive Committee member(s) at an official meeting with a quorum.
 If a total of five or more members join in calling for such a recall election, challengers may be nominated for the contested seat(s).
 If one or more challengers are nominated for a seat, an election will immediately follow according to the procedure described above.
 If no challengers are nominated, the incumbent retains his or her position by default.

-Section L — Chapter Statements
+Section K — Chapter Statements

 Whenever feasible, the Executive Committee shall allow membership to review public statements and editorials at least 24 hours before publication.